Health insurance: Comparisons

+By country

 Australia

 The Australian public health system is called Medicare, which provides free universal access to hospital treatment and subsidised out-of-hospital medical treatment.
 It is funded by a 2% tax levy on all taxpayers, an extra 1% levy on high income earners, as well as general revenue.

 The private health system is funded by a number of private health insurance organizations.
-The largest of these is Medibank Private Limited, which was, until 2014, a government-owned entity, when it was privatized and listed on the Australian Stock Exchange.
+The largest of these is Medibank, which was, until 2014, a government-owned entity, when it was privatized and listed on the Australian Securities Exchange.